-This is one of a set of three critical care online CPD courses from the School of Medicine team.
+This is one of a set of four critical care online CPD courses from the School of Medicine team.
 This course explores sepsis, including signs and symptoms, screening, and guidelines for management.

 Each session is being offered at the introductory rate of just £50 each (with a 10% discount available if you book two or more courses).